Supplements. A crazy topic. Over hyped and over used yet possibly one of the easiest things we can do to enhance health.

 If looking into vitamin E, look for a mixed tocopherol supplement, such as Unique E.

 Get information and order at home test kits at vitamindcouncil.org.
 Carlson’s Vitamin D drops can be found at carlsonlabs.com.
 Look for emulsified vitamin D if you have any problems digesting fat.
+If you’re looking for more detailed info and/or some of the best food sources to get vitamin D, check out this great guide from Jen Reviews.

 Iron supplementation can be tricky and should only be taken under some guidance.
 For most people, the “Heme” iron form (animal form of iron) is more absorbable and readily used by your body than the plant versions of iron and typically comes with fewer side effects.
 The best available supplement for iron is likely Proferrin ES.
 In general, if not taking heme iron, to minimize side effects and absorption, look for iron chelates, such as ferrous bis-glycinate chelate, which can be found in Albion Ferrochel.